 2. West Hills Mall – 2014

 The West Hills Mall has been the biggest shopping mall in West Africa, before the Kumasi City mall was conceived.
 It is located at Dukonah, near Weija, along the Accra- Cape coast highway in the Greater Acccra region of Ghana.
 The Mall which took a whopping $93 million to build is jointly owned by Delico Property Developments, Social Security and National Insurance Trust.
 The 23 acre West Hill Mall which was constructed by South-African real estate contractors, is to house 67 local shops, 65 line shops from Ghana and around the world, international shops, and two major tenants, Shoprite and Palace Supermarket.
 The Mall offers a wide variety of product categories such as lifestyle, beauty and wellness; electrical, electronics and telecommunications; banking and financial services; a pharmacy with outpatient consulting facilities; restaurants; designer fashion and clothing stores; gifts and other merchandise of high value.
 One of the most interesting features of West Hills Mall is its massive entertainment and recreational gallery, which has a special square for open-air concerts and theatrical shows with a sitting capacity for 1,500 people.
-The mall was launched by the President himself on the 25th of November, 2014 and was opened on the 30th of October, same year.
+The mall was opened on the 30th of October, 2014, and was launched by the President himself on the 25th of November, same year.
 He encouraged the initiators to do more of such in other cities of Ghana as it will certainly bring tremendous benefits to both foreigners and citizens of the country.

-I think the President’s encouragement during the opening of the West Hills Mall has started to materialize looking at what will soon be birthed in Kumasi – the Kumasi City Mall being constructed at the Asokwa industrial area on the lake road.
-Kumasi will soon be home to a West Africa’s biggest shopping mall of US$110 million which would occupy an area of 29,000m², and house a number of local and international shops.
-The Kumasi City Mall project is set to be opened in 2016, 24 months from the date of commencement of construction.
+The President’s encouragement during the opening of the West Hills Mall appears to have started to materialize looking at what will soon be birthed in Kumasi – the Kumasi City Mall being constructed at the Asokwa industrial area on the lake road.
+Kumasi will soon be home to West Africa’s biggest shopping mall of US$110 million which would occupy an area of 29,000m², and house a number of local and international shops.
+The Kumasi City Mall project is set to be opened in 2017.
 The Mall is a joint project between Delico Kumasi Limited, a subsidiary of Delico Property Developments -Mauritius and Atterbury Investment Ltd South Africa.